How to Install Wine on Debian 13, 12 and 11

 Reply

 • Thanks for reporting this, Ralph.
 The dependency errors you encountered suggest package conflicts on your Debian 11 system, possibly from mixed package sources or held packages.
-The article has since been rewritten with updated instructions.
+The article now uses WineHQ’s current per-codename source file and includes a mixed-source dependency check for this failure pattern.

 For Debian 11, first check for held packages: